INN/disclaimers/README.md

 **License:**           GPLv2 or later
 **License URI:**       http://www.gnu.org/licenses/gpl-2.0.html

+Display disclaimers for posts or your whole site using a handy widget.

 ## Description ##

-This plugin implements a widget allowing you to display disclaimers
+This plugin implements a widget allowing you to display disclaimers.
+Disclaimers can be set on a site-wide basis or on a per-post basis, with per-post disclaimers overriding site-wide disclaimers.

+This plugin derives from work done on the [Largo theme for WordPress](https://largo.inn.org/).
+We've taken a small portion of Largo's functionality and made it accessible to all WordPress sites.

 ## Installation ##